nam-trinh/nam-trinh.github.io/_pages/about.md

 Hello There!!!

 My name is Nam.
-I'm a Machine Learning engineer with expertise on deep learning for speech and natural language processing.
-I'm currently working as a research assistant in the Insight SFI Research Centre for Data Analytics, Dublin City University where I develop machine learning models for mental healthcare.
+I'm a Machine Learning engineer with expertise on deep learning for speech data and natural language processing.
+I'm currently working as a research assistant in the Insight SFI Research Centre for Data Analytics, Dublin City University where I develop machine learning models for improving people's mental well-being                                                                        .

 A few words about myself:
 1. A "Tab", "Visual Studio Code" and "Git" person